databendlabs/databend/docs/doc/30-reference/30-sql/00-ddl/20-table/10-ddl-create-table.md

 FROM   Fuse_snapshot('<database_name>', '<table_name>');
 ```

-### CREATE TABLE ...
+## CREATE TABLE ...
 EXTERNAL_LOCATION

-Creates a table and stores the table data (in parquet files) in a specified S3 bucket instead of the FUSE engine.
+Creates a table and specifies an S3 bucket for the data storage instead of the FUSE engine.

 Databend stores the table data in the location configured in the file `databend-query.toml` by default.
-This command enables you to store the data in a table in another bucket instead of the default one.
+This option enables you to store the data (in parquet format) in a table in another bucket instead of the default one.

 Syntax:
 ```sql